 In addition to determining who is a dependent, you should also have an attorney so that you get the full amount of benefits you are entitled to in a wrongful death case.
 If you do not have an attorney, you may accidentally resolve your claim for less than the full amount you could have received.

-To receive answers to your questions from a San Diego wrongful death attorney, contact Hiden, Rott & Oertle, LLP, at 619-333-8036 or through our online form to schedule a free initial consultation.
+To receive answers to your questions from a San Diego wrongful death lawyer, contact Hiden, Rott & Oertle, LLP, at (619) 296-5884 or through our online form to schedule a free initial consultation.